-Organised into three cohesive parts, this book provides a comprehensive insight into established theories and current perspectives on wellbeing and independence for people with PMLD, before exploring the results from the Lives Lived Well survey and other international research, and then helpfully illustrates best practice in action with a close look at an established, very successful specialist school.
+Organised into three cohesive parts, this book provides a comprehensive insight into established theories and current perspectives on wellbeing and independence for people with PMLD before exploring the results from the Lives Lived Well survey and other international research, and then it helpfully illustrates best practice in action with a close look at an established, very successful specialist school.

 This book can be used as a guide, resource and inspiration for adults sharing their lives with young people with PMLD – whether practitioners or parents – and concludes by asking what we can learn from these young people to support us all in living life to the full.

 Chapter 2 What do we mean by wellbeing?

 Chapter 3 What do we mean by independence?

 Chapter 4 Wellbeing and independence in international and UK national policy

 Chapter 5 An introduction to the ‘Lives Lived Well’ surveys

 Chapter 6 The ‘Lives Lived Well’ surveys: Wellbeing

 Chapter 7 The ‘Lives Lived Well’ surveys: Independence